Southampton-RSG-Training/dirac-software-engineering-old/_episodes/00-software-lifecycle.md

 - **Deployment:** where the software is deployed and used for its intended purpose.
 - **Maintenance:** where updates are made to the software to ensure it remains fit for purpose, which typically involves fixing any further discovered issues and evolving it to meet new or changing requirements.

+The process of following these stages, particularly when undertaken in this order, is referred to as the *waterfall* model of software development: each stage's outputs flow into the next stage sequentially.

-Whether you are aware of them or not, these stages are followed implicitly or explicitly in every software project.
-What is required is always considered, for example, even if it isn't explored sufficiently or well understood.
+Whether projects or people that develop software are aware of them or not, these stages are followed implicitly or explicitly in every software project.
+What is required for a project (during requirements gathering) is always considered, for example, even if it isn't explored sufficiently or well understood.

 Following a process of development offers some major benefits: